 Post-operative swelling, soreness and other associated discomfort may last for about 6 weeks but this can vary from patient to patient.
 Visible bruising should begin to subside within 2 weeks.
-Pain levels will also vary from patient to patient and Dr Rubinstein will work with you to create an individual pain management plan.
+Pain levels will also vary from patient to patient and Dr Rubinstein will work with you to create an individualised pain management plan.

 When Can I Return to Work After a Breast Lift?

 When you return to work will also vary from patient to patient.
 Many patients can return to work after 1-2 weeks, depending on the kind of work you do.
 However, you should avoid rigorous activity for at least 3 weeks or more and wait to begin exercising until your surgeon has cleared you to do so.
 It is also incredibly important to avoid heavy lifting or strenuous work until you are fully recovered as activities like this can affect your pain levels, healing and recovery time.